A landmark new service which aims to tackle the critical issue of youth suicide is on track to open in October this year.

 The Luminos Project will be the first of its kind in WA and will offer non-medical, residential support for young people who are experiencing suicidal ideation.
 Up to five young people at a time will receive short term (maximum of four nights) intensive, round-the-clock support by a team of trained staff, including a clinical psychologist, support coordinators, Peer workers and support counsellors.

 Zrinka Highfield, Chief Executive Officer of Samaritans WA said the early intervention approach would make an immeasurable impact on young people and their families.

 “When families are seeking help for a young person experiencing suicidal thoughts it can be very hard to know where to turn to,”Zrinka said.
 “Mental health services are stretched and hospital emergency departments can be busy, confronting environments.
-The Youth Sanctuary will provide support for young people before they reach crisis point.
+The Luminos Project will provide support for young people before they reach crisis point.
 They won’t need a medical mental health diagnosis to attend, and they can refer themselves.”

 The Luminos Project’s Subiaco site is currently undergoing upgrades to make it fit for purpose before the service becomes operational in October this year.
 Referrals are expected to be accepted from September.